Is ‘lose’ the most misspelt word in English?

 Now, don’t lose your head while reading this.
 Just spell it as lose.

-17 thoughts on “Is ‘lose’ the most misspelt word in English?”
+17 responses to “Is ‘lose’ the most misspelt word in English?”

 Hina, Momina: In most of your articles your English, too, is very good and perfectly comprehensible.
 I notice that sometimes you both sometimes use metaphorical phrases in lieu of the most accurate terms, but with a moment’s thought it is easy enough to grasp what you mean.
 It is known that men and women use language differently, even within the same language.
 Women (everywhere) seem to be more creative at times. 🙂